 The site is close to the M6 motorway junction 35.
 Park in the car park on Denby Beck Lane, just off the A683.
 Walk across the Halton Bridge over the River Lune (it’s not recommended to drive over as it is very narrow).
 Head up Station Road and you will see the motte rising before you.

 Hornby’s motte and bailey sit within a small field within the heart of Halton village, above the church of St Wilfrid.
-There are good views of the earthworks from the perimeter stone fence, however there are no public footpaths into the field.
+There are good views of the earthworks from the perimeter stone fence, and recently there has been work to improve access into the field to view them.

 On the same site, a Home Guard look out post from the Second World War.
 See our page on Lancashire at War here